 The three essentials of a sound strategy

-I have this quick checklist concerning the information you need.
+I have this quick checklist concerning strategy tips;

-- The tools: choose the right club for the task.
+Choose the right club for the task.
 Selecting this takes practice and then remembering why you pick out a particular club in a specific situation, so you build on your experience.
 You will not have time to run through the whole routine when you are playing.
-You will rely on information and expertise you have already gathered.
+You will rely on the information and expertise you have already gathered.

 Why the target matters